ibm-cloud-docs/vpc/hub-spoke-limitations.md

 * Hub and DNS-shared VPCs must be in the same region.
 There is no support for DNS-shared VPCs in a remote region.
 * VPEs on the DNS hub VPC will always be shared with their associated DNS-shared VPCs.
 You must configure all VPEs on the DNS hub with `allow_dns_resolution` enabled before the VPC can be enabled as a DNS hub.
 * Control of on-prem DNS servers pointing to a DNS custom resolver of the hub VPC on IBM Cloud is not supported.
-* A spoke can only be associated to a single hub.
+* A DNS-shared VPC can only be associated to a single hub.
 * When the hub VPC has DNS resolution bindings to DNS-shared VPCs, you cannot disable the DNS hub VPC.
 In addition, authorized users cannot delete the hub VPC.
 * Zone affinity is not supported for a custom resolver when it has multiple addresses.
 One custom resolver address always becomes the primary DNS address for all availability zones for this VPC.
 * You cannot disable or delete the custom resolver on the DNS hub VPC as long as it is in use.